jstolarek/jstolarek.github.io/pages/posts/2023-12-18-installing-x-reset-and-dfo-in-my-psx.md

-I recently wrote about [installing a GCLoader in a GameCube I own](2023-11-30-installing-a-gcloader-in-my-gamecube.html), but on the same day I installed two additional mods in my PlayStation: an [X-Reset mod](https://www.consolesunleashed.com/product/sony-playstation-x-reset-mod-kit/) and a [DFO mod](https://www.consolesunleashed.com/product/sony-playstation-dual-frequency-oscillator-mod-kit/),
+I recently wrote about [installing a GCLoader in a GameCube I own](2023-11-30-installing-a-gcloader-in-my-gamecube.html), but on the same day I also installed two additional mods in my PlayStation: an [X-Reset mod](https://www.consolesunleashed.com/product/sony-playstation-x-reset-mod-kit/) and a [DFO mod](https://www.consolesunleashed.com/product/sony-playstation-dual-frequency-oscillator-mod-kit/),